Lartsch/FediAct/README.md

 - Add support for Firefox on Android (DONE)
 - Fix some rare cases where an instance runs on a subdomain but the handle uses the domain without subdomain (need to get the handle directly from the profile instead of URL + domain name) (DONE)
 - Add support for whitelist/blacklist (DONE)
-- Add feature to indicate if you are already following a user when browsing his profile on another instance (this requires calls to the home instance, will look into it soon)
+- Add feature to indicate if you are already following a user when browsing his profile on another instance (this requires calls to the home instance, will look into it soon) (DONE)
+- Indicate if post is already fav'ed / boosted
 - Review if permissions in current manifest are actually needed like that (DONE)
 - If I find myself to be bored, probably more